OptiMaL-PSE-Lab/Imperial-ML4CE-Course/BatchBayesianOptimization/README.md

 ## ❗ IMPORTANT UPDATES

+### A. Updated Marking Procedure for Batch Bayesian Optimization Coursework
+We have now updated the marking criteria.
+The marking will be based on the best function value you have discovered so far, starting from Batch 3 onwards.
+How the marking works:

+- Initialization + Batches 1 and 2 (first 16 evaluations):These do not contribute to your mark.
+Their purpose is purely for initialization and early exploration.
+- Batch 3: After you submit the five evaluations from Batch 3, We will look at all evaluations so far (16 from earlier batches + 5 from Batch 3).
+Your score for Batch 3 will be the highest single function value among all these points.
+- Batch 4: You submit five new samples.
+We evaluate them, and then consider all evaluations to date (16 + 5 + 5).
+Your score for Batch 4 will again be the best function value found so far, even if that point was found in an earlier batch.
+- Batch 5-onwards: Same procedure: you submit five new points, they are evaluated, and we take the best value so far as your Batch score.
+At the end we add your scores for each batch, and this is your final score.
+If your algorithm stops before finishing all interactions due to time, we take your highest evaluation and use that for the missing batches.

+##### What this means for you:
+- Your algorithm can explore: exploratory samples will not penalize you, since the score is based on the best-so-far value.
+- The marking is such that:
+- Algorithms that find good points early will be rewarded.
+- Algorithms that achieve high values in general will also be rewarded.
+- Your score for each assessed batch is simply: the highest evaluation value your algorithm has achieved up to that point.

-1. Update to Training Point/Iteration/Batch budget constraint
+### B. Update to Training Point/Iteration/Batch budget constraint
 - Instead of a maximum ceiling, we now impose a strict constant budget of 6 Training points, 15 iterations and 5 per batch constraint.
-The change is prompted by the change in marking criteria - see point number 2.
+The change is prompted by the change in marking criteria - see point A.

-2. Update to Marking Criteria
-- Instead of evaluating all evaluations, only evaluations from iteration 3 to 15 will be summed and compared against the cohort.
-Since the training points, iteration and batch budget is now fixed to 6, 15 and 5 respectively, only elements from self.Y indexed 17 and onwards (iteration 3 to 15) will be summed and compared against the cohort.

-3. Students are expected to code your own optimisation algorithm.
+### C. Students are expected to code your own BO optimisation algorithm.
-- You are *not* allowed to use pre-built algorithms or external packages that directly evaluate or optimise the functions.
+- You are *not* allowed to use pre-built algorithms or external packages that directly evaluate or optimise the functions and you must code a BO optimizer/algorithm.

 ---